naszilla/naszilla/README.md

 The final test error should be 2.57%.

 ## Run BANANAS on the NASBench search space
-To run BANANAS on NASBench, go back into the bananas repo.
+To run BANANAS on NASBench,
-- Download nasbench_only108.tfrecord and put it into the bananas folder
+- Download `nasbench_only108.tfrecord` and place it in the top level folder of this repo
-- Make sure the darts repo above is located at `~/darts`

 ```
 python run_experiments_sequential.py
 ```